 These products can also be made from many other crops; for example potatoes, rice or corn.
-In Australia if an allergen is present it must be clearly stated on the label next to the ingredient which contains it.
-If a product contains starch produced from a gluten containing grain it would have state it in brackets after the ingredient.
-If one of the above ingredients is listed on a label but no source grain is mentioned it must be made from something other than a gluten containing grain.
+In Australia, if an allergen is present it must be clearly stated on the label next to the ingredient which contains it.
+If a product contains starch produced from a gluten-containing grain it would have stated it in brackets after the ingredient.
+If one of the above ingredients is listed on a label but no source grain is mentioned it must be made from something other than gluten-containing grain.

 Read our guide to reading labels for more information.

 These are derivatives of gluten-containing grains but through processing, they no longer contain any protein, therefore are gluten-free and safe for those on a gluten-free diet (although we don’t encourage consuming large amounts);